Public Sector Equality & Diversity Duty

 - details of how we are complying with the public sector equality duty – this is updated every year

 - our school’s equality objectives – these are updated at least once every 4 years

 Details of these publishing obligations are set out in Equality Act 2010: advice for schools

-All school policies take account of the school’s ethos, which is enshrined in our vision and whole school code of conduct
+All school policies take account of the school’s ethos, which is enshrined in our vision - Taking pride in all we do - and whole school code of conduct

 In line with the Equalities Act, 2010, the school’s Equality Objectives and Public Sector

 Equality Duty, the following statement which is reviewed and updated annually demonstrates the school’s focus on providing equal and inclusive educational and non-educational services in a non-discriminatory manner for all members of our school community.